-- You cannot change the Database Cluster Name. - The password field will appear blank.
-If the previously configured password is still valid, you do not have to re-enter the password; the plug-in will use the cached (old) password for authentication when this field is left blank.
-Otherwise, enter the correct password in this field. - 6 Click OK to save the changes. - (i) IMPORTANT: If the password for the configured superuser is changed in the PostgreSQL database, you must update the password in the plug-in.
+- You cannot change the Database Cluster Name. - The password field appears blank.
+If the previously configured password is still valid, you do not have to re-enter the password; the plug-in uses the cached (old) password for authentication when this field is blank.
+Otherwise, enter the correct password in this field. - 6 To save the settings, click OK. - i IMPORTANT: If the password for the configured superuser is changed in the PostgreSQL database, update the password in the plug-in.